 Dental Implants Patients Should Visit Their Dentist Twice a Year for Bi-annual Cleanings and Check-Ups

 It doesn’t matter how many dental implants a Galesburg resident has placed in his or her mouth; he or she still needs to visit the dentist every six months.
 The reason is that, even if you only have dental implants and no natural teeth left, you still need regular cleanings and check-ups.
 If you have dental implants, your dental hygienist will simply follow a different regimen to clean them up.
 And instead of checking your implants for cavities, your dentist will examine your gums for any signs of gum disease, as well as any symptoms of an infection of dental implants called peri-implantitis.

-See Our Doctors in Galesburg Immediately If Your Dental Implants Are Bothering Your In Any Way
+See Our Doctors Immediately If Your Dental Implants Bother You In Any Way

-If your dental implants wiggle, hurt, or somehow feel “off,” you need to see the doctors in our Galesburg office right away.
+If your dental implants wiggle, hurt, or somehow feel “off,” you need to contact our Galesburg office right away.
 While dental implants have a high success rate, in some rare cases, they do fail.
 Check-ups can diagnose an issue early that can save your dental implants from falling out or needing to be removed.

 Always Practice Proper Oral Hygiene

 Finally, between your regular check-ups, as well as any emergency visits to our doctors at our Galesburg office, if you’re experiencing any complications, you should always practice proper oral hygiene.
 This means that you should: